mattvagni/html-image-renderer/README.md

 ---

 ### TO-DO
-- Improve error handling and reporting from the phantomjs process.
+- Improve error handling and reporting from phantomjs.